scivision/LCPFCT/README.md

 f2py3 -c shock.pyf shock.f gasdyn.f lcpfct.f
 ```

 That's all!
-By typing ``` python plotshock.py ``` you'll see an animation of the 1-D shock, which is an
+By typing ``` python3 plotshock.py ``` you'll see an animation of the 1-D shock, which is an
 example from http://www.nrl.navy.mil/lcp/LCPFCT